This story began over five years ago with a question: “If our church closed, would anyone miss us?”

 Our lead pastor would visit every neighbor who lived around the church.
 He would try to meet them, ask them how Zion Church could bless them, find out if we were being a good neighbor, and give them information about the church and a $25 gift card to a new local restaurant.

-He visited 30 some houses.
+He visited around 30 houses.
 People were polite, impressed with the gift, but really didn’t have much to say about how the church could bless them.

 We broadened the project to include local businesses and institutions.

 The pastor went to the local shopping mall.
 He asked the general manager, “How may the church bless you?”
 There wasn't anything specific that we could do.

 Then the pastor went to the VA Hospital down the street.